6 Tips to Improve Your Safety While Driving on Uganda Roads

 4. Don’t get distracted

-It’s easy to get distracted when you’re driving.
-Things like music, talking passengers, passing scenery and roadside advertising can all divert your attention from your driving and the road.
+It’s easy to get distracted while driving.
+Music, talking passengers, passing scenery, and roadside advertising can all distract you from your driving and the road.

 • Check well ahead and behind for any potential hazards.
 Don’t look away if you can see potential hazards.